saurabhp75/saurabhp75.github.io/_notes/docker.md

 - Pod: smallest unit for deployment in k8s.
 - Secrets: normally used to store passwords.

-Note:We create secret Object using an imperative command instead of config file due to security reasons.
+**Note**: We create secret Object using an imperative command instead of config file due to security reasons.
 Node>pod>containers

 ### Types of services